smackjax/html-webpack-inject-string-plugin/readme.md

 # HTML WEBPACK INJECT STRING PLUGIN
 ## What's this?
-A dead simple plugin that searches each file output by html-webpack-plugin for a custom string(like a '\</body\>' tag) and prepends, replaces, or appends a another custom string by injecting it, then returning the completed template.
+A dead simple plugin that searches each file output by html-webpack-plugin for a custom string(like a '\</body\>' tag) and prepends, replaces, or appends a custom string by injecting it, then returning the completed template.

+## Install
+`npm install -D html-webpack-inject-string-plugin`

 ## Config default options
 ```javascript